her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### D

 **Disclaimer**
-: Legal notice clarifying that Ara's advice is educational and not medical diagnosis.
+: Legal notice clarifying that Aara's advice is educational and not medical diagnosis.

 ### E

 **Emergency Response**
-: Immediate actions taken when Ara detects urgent medical or mental health situations.
+: Immediate actions taken when Aara detects urgent medical or mental health situations.

 ### R